tsuyoshicho/action-vimlint/README.md

 ### `reporter`

-Reporter of reviewdog command [github-pr-check,github-pr-review].
+Reporter of reviewdog command [github-pr-check,github-check,github-pr-review].
 Default is github-pr-check.
+It's same as `-reporter` flag of reviewdog.

 github-pr-review can use Markdown and add a link to rule page in reviewdog reports.

 ### `target`

 Check target files and/or directories.
 If multi item list, use space separation.

 Default is autoload.

 ## Example usage